 and rotation of the bow relative to the hat.

 I will go to top view first, then also try to scale, rotate,

 It may take some time until the objects are all in position.

 Ok, we have eventually created a satisfying shape for the hat.
 It is made out of 3 sculpties

 instead of only one.
 And this is the moment where we start getting into real trouble.

-How can we transfer the 3 sculpties into second life ?
+How can we transfer the 3 sculpties into our online world ?

 And how can we keep their relative positions , sizes , and rotations intact?

 Now there is another nice trick which is again introduced by primstar.